 Houston Deportation Lawyer Gasana

-In general, deportation is the process of removing an alien from the United States if he/she has violated the established immigration laws.
-The deportation takes immediate effect on the orders of the immigration judge, without imposing a punishment and even without considering the possibility of punishment.
+In general, deportation is the process of removing an alien from the United States if he/she has violated the established legal laws.
+It takes immediate effect on the orders of the judge, without imposing a punishment and even without considering the possibility of punishment.

 Until April 1997, deportation and expulsion were separate procedures for removal from the country.
 The 1996 Act on Reform to Combat Illegal Immigration and the Personal Responsibility of Immigrants combined these two procedures into one.
-After April 1997, foreigners who are already in the country and only accepted may be subject to removal from the country on the basis of their susceptibility to deportation, in other words, the reasons for deportation, or the probability of their deportation.
 This procedure is officially called “Removal” from the country and is controlled by U.S. Immigration and Customs Enforcement.

-The deportation of immigrants is a direct result of their illegal entry and stay in the United States.
-In addition, deportation can be applied to someone if he/she is not a US citizen and has committed a serious crime.
+The removal of immigrants is a direct result of their illegal entry and stay in the US.
+In addition, it can be applied to someone if he/she is not a US citizen and has committed a serious crime.

 Reasons for Deportation

-Since staying in the United States is not a right, but a privilege for non-US citizens, the US government can force some individuals to return to their home country.
+Since staying in the US is not a right, but a privilege for non-US citizens, the US government can force some individuals to return to their home country.

 There are the following reasons for this: